Architecture

 We have reference implementations and tutorials for a number of popular GBaaS.
 If you are using one of them, it will be a breeze to integrate it with Idem.
 You can check out the list here.

-If the GBaaS you are using is not on the list yet, please get in touch at support@idem.gg.
-We are continously adding integrations with additional GBaaS, so it might be supported soon.
+If the GBaaS you are using is not on the list yet, please get in touch at match@idem.gg.
+We continuously add integrations with more GBaaS platforms, so support for yours may be coming soon.
 But even if not, by following the instructions for the player-based architecture, you can easily integrate with any backend.
 Our integrations just remove some steps from that process.

 Your architecture → Server-based